-The temperatures have finally reached the 70s and low 80s here in Texas after our big freeze.
-This has me looking forward to our first Texas summer, but also reminiscing on our past 3 summers at Fort Bragg.
+After our big freeze, the temperatures have finally reached the 70s and low 80s here in Texas.
+This has me looking forward to our first Texas summer, but also reminiscing on our past 3 summers at Fort Liberty.

-We had some good summers in North Carolina, marking items off of our Fort Bragg Bucket List.
-There is so much to do in the Fort Bragg area, but it was a little harder to find swimming holes than I expected.
+We had some good summers in North Carolina, marking items off of our Fort Liberty Bucket List, hanging out with friends, and cooling off from the smothering southern heat in anyway we could.
+There is so much to do in the Fort Liberty area, but it was harder to find swimming holes than I expected.

-I grew up in Florida, where beach days started in March and nearly every lake, creek, river, and mud hole was fair game to anyone that wanted to jump in and cool off.
+I grew up in Florida, where beach days started in March and nearly every lake, beach, creek, river, and mud hole was fair game to anyone who wanted to jump in and cool off.

-We had to look around a bit to find places to swim near Fort Bragg, but these 5 places quickly became our go-to Fort Bragg swimming holes.
+We had to look around a bit to find places to swim near Fayetteville, but these 5 places quickly became our go-to Fort Liberty swimming holes.

 White Lake

-The very first swim adventure we had at Fort Bragg was on the 4th of July.
+The very first swim adventure we had at Fort Liberty was on the 4th of July.
 Swimming and fireworks were a must for us.
-We ended up at White Lake for the day and had the BEST time!
+So, we ended up at White Lake for the day and had the BEST time!

-White Lake is an hour’s drive southeast of Fort Bragg, but it was worth the drive.
-We spent the day swimming in the lake and watching the fireworks from the shoreline.
+White Lake is an hour’s drive southeast of Fort Liberty, but it was worth the drive.
+We spent the day swimming in the lake, sipping cold drinks, and watching fireworks from the shoreline.

-The only downfall is that there is only one public beach at White Lake and it was extremely crowded.
+The only downfall is that there is only one public beach at White Lake and it was extremely crowded for the holiday.

 However, we went back a few more times on regular days and it wasn’t bad at all.
 There is an entry fee at Goldston’s Beach, but at $5 per adult and $2 per child, it wasn’t bad at all.